-7. Investment in iMedica (Unaudited)
+7. Investment in iMedica

 On August 23, 2007, the Company purchased 20,000 shares of iMedica Series C Preferred Stock for \$8,000, or \$0.40 per share.
 This investment represents approximately an 18% equity ownership in iMedica and is recorded under the cost method of accounting.
+The fair value of this investment was not estimated as there have been no identified events or circumstances that may have a significant effect on the fair value of this investment.

-Also on August 23, 2007, the Company entered into a strategic OEM agreement with iMedica whereby the Company licensed certain iMedica electronic health and practice management software to be marketed under the Company's MyWay brand.
-Prepaid royalty fees related to this agreement of \$2,500 are included in prepaid and other current assets on the combined balance sheet as of February 29, 2008.
+Also on August 23, 2007, the Company entered into a strategic OEM agreement with iMedica whereby the Company licensed certain iMedica electronic health and practice management software to be marketed under the Company's MyWay brand for an initial royalty payment of \$5,000.
+Prepaid royalty fees related to this agreement of \$4,594 and \$133 remain in other long-term assets and prepaid and other current assets, respectively, on the combined balance sheet as of May 31, 2008.
+During the year ended May 31, 2008 the Company expensed \$273 in royalty fees for licenses sold during the period in accordance with the OEM agreement, which is included in system sales cost of sales on the combined statement of operations.